deploy-sergio/test-docu/vpc-nat-lambda.md

 lambda-rt-to-igw pointing to internet gateway

+## Adding route table on subnets

-## In each subnets we have to assign  their corresponding route table.
+In each subnets we have to assign  their corresponding route table.

 we select first the subnet and into "Route table" press edit and into "Change to" we select the proper route table